Graduate Certificate in Health Policy

 A successful applicant for admission to the Graduate Certificate in Health Policy will:

-(a) hold a bachelor’s degree from the University of Sydney, or equivalent qualification; or
+(a) hold a bachelor’s degree from the University of Sydney, or equivalent qualification and a minimum of 1 year work experience in a health or policy related field; or

 In exceptional circumstances the dean may admit applicants without this qualification who, in the opinion of the school, have qualifications and evidence of experience and achievement sufficient to successfully undertake the award.